-9. Emotional distress of the children.

-Existing level of risk Consider current level of risk

-LOW NEGLIGIBLE HIGH MEDIUM

-List your control measures required to reduce risk - add appropriate detail about the type and location of controls

-- Children to have class teacher and LSA (if possible under vulnerable staff guidance) in the first instance. - Staff to wear PPE if comforting a child. - HSLW /ELSA provision available for children who are distressed and struggling emotionally. - 2 metre social distancing where possible. - Curriculum in first few weeks to support children's well-being slowly increasing the cognitive load. - Re-establish school routines and expectations in first tem. - Big emphasis on HSE in first term. - EYFS to come in part time for first few weeks.
+HIGH MEDIUN 1 LOW NEGLIGIBLE Identify hazard that contract of the second the hazard that contract of the second the s 9.
+Emotional dist ress of th e children.
+Existing level of risk Consider curre ent level of risk HIGH MEDIUN 1 LOW NEGLIGIBLE Control measures List your control measures required to reduce risk - ad appropriate detail about the type and location of controls Children to have class teacher and LSA (if possible under vulnerable staff guidance) in the first instance.
+Staff to wear PPE if comforting a child.
+HSLW /ELSA provision available for children who are distressed and struggling emotionally.
+2 metre social distancing where possible.
+Curriculum in first few weeks to support children's well-being - slowly increasing the cognitive load.
+Re-establish school routines and expectations in first tem.
+Big emphasis on HSE in first term.
+EYFS to come in part time for first few weeks.
+Remaining level of ris sk Consider level of risk following use of a control measures HIGH MEDIUM LOW NEGLIGIBLE